rakutentech/leofs_docs/intro.rst

    :width: 760px

-LeoFS consists of 3 applications - `Storage <leofs-storage-detail.html>`_, `Gateway <leofs-gateway-detail.html>`_ and `Manager <leofs-manager-detail.html>`_ which depend on Erlang.
+LeoFS consists of 3 applications - `LeoFS Storage <leofs-storage-detail.html>`_, `LeoFS Gateway <leofs-gateway-detail.html>`_ and `LeoFS Manager <leofs-manager-detail.html>`_ which depend on Erlang.

-`Gateway <leofs-gateway-detail.html>`_ handles http-request and http-response from any clients when using REST-API OR S3-API.
+`LeoFS Gateway <leofs-gateway-detail.html>`_ handles http-request and http-response from any clients when using REST-API OR S3-API.
 Also, it is already built in the object-cache mechanism *(memory and disk cache)*.

-`Storage <leofs-storage-detail.html>`_ handles GET, PUT and DELETE objects as well as metadata.
+`LeoFS Storage <leofs-storage-detail.html>`_ handles GET, PUT and DELETE objects as well as metadata.
 Also, it has *replicator*, *recoverer* and *queueing mechanism* in order to keep running a storage node and realise eventualy consistency.

-`Manager <leofs-manager-detail.html>`_ always monitors *Gateway* and *Storage* nodes.
+`LeoFS Manager <leofs-manager-detail.html>`_ always monitors *LeoFS Gateway* and *LeoFS Storage* nodes.
 The main monitoring status are *Node status* and *RING's checksum* in order to realise to keep high availability and keep data consistency.

 .. toctree::